ADD-SP/ngx_waf/docs/advance/syntax.md

 ::: danger Changes in the development version

-This directive has been deprecated in the development version and the functions have been merged into the directive `waf_mode`.
+This directive has been deprecated in the v4.0.0-beta.1 and the functions have been merged into the directive `waf_mode`.

 :::